 GP Synergy’s registrar placement process is based on an open-market style system.
 Every 6 months accredited training practices advertise training placements.
 Registrars can then apply for those vacancies.

 To ensure appropriate distribution of registrars around our regions, registrars are required to train in locations across their home region.
-This means registrars may only be able to train at a particular practice for six or maybe 12 months at the most.

 All GP Synergy training posts and supervisors are accredited against these standards.